FirePlayz132/FirePlayz132/README.md

 but im bored and i try
 _________________________________________________________________________________________________________________
-Working on fnf fnaf 1!
-Each week well be split into 4 differnt repositorys so it wont break so easy.
+im still working on fnf fnaf 1!

 FNaf 1